SumiSastri/dev-blogs/docs/github-actions/part2-how-to-setup-GHA-config.md

 The config.yml file has the following fields

 `name` - Name for this config eg: PR Checks
-`on` - Where the git hub action takes place
+`on` - Where the GitHub action takes place

 eg: